Frequently Asked Questions

 16. If counsel for a party changes during the pendency of a proceeding before the Board, should new counsel file a notice of appearance?
 Format Requirements for Documents Filing Documents with the Environmental Appeals Board

 23. Where should I file a pleading in a matter before the Board?
 27. Is a pleading timely if it is postmarked by the specified filing date or must it be actually received by the Board by the filing date?
-32. May I electronically file exhibits or attachments supporting a brief, motion, or other document together as one document file?
+32. May I electronically file attachments supporting a brief, motion, or other document together as one document file?
 36. Does a party to an appeal have a right to obtain an oral argument before the Board?
 Environmental Appeals Board Decisions

 38. Where can I find prior opinions of the Environmental Appeals Board?